 The degree of orbital and/or intracranial involvement, however, can have important surgical implications and should be clearly detailed in the radiological report 6.

-- sinonasal squamous cell carcinoma (or sinonasal carcinoma): often similar in appearance should always be considered in sinonasal malignancy
+- sinonasal squamous cell carcinoma (or sinonasal carcinoma): often similar in appearance (usually less heterogeneous) should always be considered in sinonasal malignancy

 - sinonasal adenoid cystic carcinoma: mostly affects maxillary sinus and nasal cavity; very high propensity for perineural tumour spread 3